 Can a laser be used in more than one room or facility?

 Yes, but you need a separate Authorized Radiation Health Inspection Agency Compliance Verification Report for each location.
 You must also submit details about each site the laser will be used in.

 Note: you pay one registration fee for each facility certificate.

 Can individuals other than physicians use lasers for hair removal?

 Yes.
 The laser must still be registered.
-Please contact Mr. Mark Rice, Director of Radiation Health at Alberta Jobs, Skills, Training and Labour & Immigration, for direction at 780-415-0612.
+Please contact Mark Rice, Director (OHS Act) Occupational Health and Safety Program Delivery Branch, for direction at 780-415-2400.

 Does CPSA register all laser equipment?

-No, we only register class 3b and 4 lasers owned by physicians, Alberta Health Services or medical education facilities.
+No, we only register class 3b and 4 lasers owned and/or used by CPSA physician members, Alberta Health Services or medical education facilities.